input-output-hk/rust-byron-cardano/cbor_event/README.md

 This library provides a simple, yet efficient CBOR binary parser/serialiser.

-While some library would provide an intermediate type representation, this library focus on minimizing the overhead costs to parsing CBOR.
+While some libraries provide an intermediate type representation, this crate has zero dependencies (and should not need any in the future).

-This crate has 0 dependency (and should not need any in the future).
-This is a design choice in order to guarantee as much as possible of the compatibility across multiple platform.
+This is a design choice in order to guarantee as much compatibility as possible across multiple platforms.

 ## Supported targets